Connor Embree: Kansas City Chiefs

 Embree was hired by the Kansas City Chiefs in 2019 as a defensive assistant.
 He primarily worked with a linebacking group that accounted for 5.5 sacks and 275 tackles.
 He also won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31-20 in Super Bowl LIV.
 In 2020, he primarily worked with the defensive backs, including Tyrann Mathieu, who led all safeties in the NFL with six interceptions, and rookie, L'Jarius Sneed, who started six games and snagged three interceptions, 2.0 sacks, and seven defended passes.

 Embree was elevated in 2021 as an offensive quality control coach.
 He primarily worked with the wide receivers including, Tyreek Hill, who made a career-high 111 receptions for 1,239 yards leading to his sixth Pro Bowl nomination and Mecole Hardman, who ranked third on the team, recording career-high records of 59 catches and 693 yards.
 In 2022, he assisted on an offense that led the league with 5,250 receiving yards, 49 receptions and 29.2 points per game.
 He helped develop a new group of veteran receivers that accounted for over 20% of the Chiefs's receiving touchdowns.
 He also won his second Super Bowl when the Chiefs defeated the Philadelphia Eagles 38-35 in Super Bowl LVII.

 On March 17, 2023, Embree was elevated as the wide receivers coach.
 He also won his third Super Bowl when the Chiefs again defeated the San Francisco 49ers 25-22 in Super Bowl LVIII.

+On January 7, 2026, Embree was fired by the Chiefs after seven seasons with the team.